bandaru5UB/fetch-data-pipeline/README.md

 Alerting System: Set up an alerting system using tools like PagerDuty or OpsGenie to notify the DevOps team of any critical issues or downtime.
 Service Mesh: Use a service mesh like Istio or Linkerd to manage microservices communication, traffic management, and observability.

-3. How can this application scale with a growing dataset?
+3.How can this application scale with a growing dataset?

 Scalability Strategy: